Kharga Oasis: Darb El Arba'īn caravan route

 Described by Herodotus as a road "traversed…in forty days," by his time the route had already become an important land route facilitating trade between Nubia and Egypt.
 The length of the journey is the reason for it being called Darb El Arba`īn, the implication being "the forty-day road".

 After the prominent Christian theologian Nestorius was condemned as a heretic in the 431 Council of Ephesus, he was removed from his position as Patriarch of Constantinople and exiled to a monastery then located in the Great Oasis of Hibis (El Kharga).
 There he lived for the rest of his life.
 The monastery suffered attacks by desert bandits, and Nestorius was injured in one such raid.
-Nestorius seems to have survived there until at least 450 and there had composed the Bazaar of Heracleides—the only one of writings to survive in full, and of importance to the Christian Nestorians who follow his teachings.
+Nestorius seems to have survived there until at least 450 and there had composed the Bazaar of Heracleides—the only one of his writings to survive in full, and of importance to the Christian Nestorians who follow his teachings.

 As part of a caravan proceeding to Darfur, the English explorer W.G.
 Browne paused for several days at Kharga, leaving with the rest of the group 7 June 1793.
 At the time a gindi (a Turkish horseman, that performs extraordinary feats) was stationed at Kharga, "belonging to Ibrahim Bey El Kebir, to whom those villages appertain; and to [this official] is entrusted the management of what relates to the caravan during the time of its stay there."

 In 1930 the archaeologist, Gertrude Caton–Thompson, uncovered the palaeolithic history of Kharga.